Wake1st/GomiMoni/README.md

 Moni buys trash.

 ## Known Issues
-- [ ] fix: previously selected option buttons are still on hover when reloaded
+- [x] fix: previously selected option buttons are still on hover when reloaded
+- [ ] texture import issue with some models

 ## Stretch Goals

 - [ ] add more songs and sfx
 - [ ] add more levels, with more variety
 - [ ] mechanics: connect light to keys to show user when key is active
+- [ ] lighting: just better
+- [ ] add level walls (big piles of trash) for each level to fill up the space
+- [ ] camera: should follow vehicle?
+- [ ] `flyer`: implement a consistent bobbing motion to stay afloat

 ## Credits